thlorenz/redeyed/README.md

   , code = 'var a = 3;'
   , result;

-// redeyed will throw an error (caused by esprima parser) if the code is not invalid javascript try {
+// redeyed will throw an error (caused by the esprima parser) if the code has invalid javascript try {
   result = redeyed(code, config);
   console.log(result);